InWonYeu/ChemDX_NEB_MLIP/README.md

 - Force prediction accuracy
 - Energy conservation during MD

-This strategy enables **more reliable and transferable MLIPs**, especially for surface and catalytic systems.

 ---

 ## 📌 Acknowledgments

 This project was developed during the **KRICT ChemDX Hackathon 2025**.
-We thank the ChemDX team for providing access to the database and computational resources.
+We thank the ChemDX team for histing the event.

 ---